+Is Scotland safe for solo female travellers?
+Yes!
 Scotland is an incredible place for solos.
 The locals are friendly, the country is safe and the scenery is breathtaking.
-That’s why we’ve given it 5 out of 5 stars.
-Edinburgh is incredibly friendly; just spend a night in any bar and you’ll soon be chatting to the locals.
+That’s why I've given it 5 out of 5 stars.
+Edinburgh is incredibly friendly; just spend a night in any bar and you’ll soon be chatting with the locals.

-There are plenty of places to visit in Scotland as a solo.
-No where is really out of bounds and Scotland gives you as much solitude or social activity as you search for.
-Hiking is safe but you may want to ensure you don’t venture too far off the beaten track in case of any injuries.
+There are plenty of places to solo travel Scotland.
+Nowhere is really out of bounds and Scotland gives you as much solitude or social activity as you search for.
+Solo hiking Scotland is safe but you may want to ensure you don’t venture too far off the beaten track in case of any injuries.

 Places To Visit in Scotland

 Although it is part of the United Kingdom, Scotland borders England and is situated in the north of Great Britain.
 It’s known for its friendly locals, stunning landscapes and good seafood.
-Scotland remains very natural and untouched, even Loch Ness isn’t touristy.
+Scotland remains very natural and untouched and even Loch Ness isn’t touristy.

 En route to Oban is the old mining town of Tyndrum.
 The West Highland Way passes through here.
 Although there isn’t much to see here there is a tourist centre for this village that once had a brief gold rush.

 If you make it to Falkirk, see the Falkirk Wheel, a rotation boat lift that is the only one in the world!
 You can take a boat trip to see it.
 Near Falkirk are the Kelpies, the largest equine sculptures in the world.
-These 31 metre high horse heads (a shape-shifting mythological creature from Scottish legends), are even more impressive lit up at night.
+These 31-metre-high horse heads (a shape-shifting mythological creature from Scottish legends) are even more impressive when they are lit up at night.

 The Scottish Highlands

-Correshalloch Gorge is easy to navigate if you don’t have the confidence hiking alone.
+Correshalloch Gorge is easy to navigate if you don’t have the confidence to hike alone.
 Walk along the loop walk to see the waterfall and experience the wobbly suspension bridge before heading to the picturesque Loch Maree viewpoint.
-Loch Karen is also nice and has a waterside cafe where you can sit and enjoy the tranquility.
+Loch Karen is also nice and has a waterside cafe where you can sit and enjoy the tranquillity.